-A couple enjoys using a home equity loan to buy another house.
+Should you use a home equity loan to buy a house?

 What is a home equity loan?